 Prenuptial agreements are not permitted to include language that involves current or future children, such as child support, child custody, and visitation.
 If you have questions about executing a prenuptial agreement, contact our firm today.

-f you require strong legal representation for matters related to divorce or family law, Haber Silver & Simpson is here to help.
+f you require strong legal representation for matters related to divorce or family law, Haber Silver Simpson & Russoniello is here to help.
 We proudly represent clients in Morris County and throughout the state of New Jersey.
 Contact our firm today to schedule a consultation.